skang06/snapchat_political_ads_2020/README.md

 ![alt text](https://github.com/skang06/snapchat_political_ads_2020/blob/master/stats.png)

-- The p-values are both less than .05, so amount spent and days live are both statistically significant variables that affect the number of impressions.
+- The p-values for spending and days used are both less than .05, so amount spent and days live are both statistically significant variables that affect the number of impressions.
 Additionally, a low F-significance level indicates that the probability that these two variables do not matter at all in determining number of impressions is basically 0.

 _The multiple linear regression equation is number of impressions = -331958 + 294 * amount spent + 8455 * days used._